TomasHubelbauer/node-require/readme.md

 processes can `require` the module.
 In this case it is not exported as already running, but that's something I wasn't particularly partial about, so that's okay.

+It is also important to use `chdir` to step into the required script's directory and back if the script should make files in its directory and not the invoker's.